5 Ways of Finding My Old 401(k)s, Including Using SSN

 - The Securities and Exchange Commission’s website or your state’s Secretary of State can provide more information on your previous employer

-As far as we know, Beagle is the only company that is able to conduct a comprehensive 401(k) search using your SSN.
+All your 401(k)s are linkedin to your social security number when you enrolled.
+Theoretically you should be able to find all your 401(k)s with your SSN.
+However, in practice it's pretty hard for one to do so.
+As far as we know, Beagle is the only company that simplifies this process and can conduct a comprehensive 401(k) search using your SSN.
 Once they find your 401(k)s, they also help you with the tedious rollover process.

 If this process seems like a lot of work, you’re not alone.
 Locating your old 401(k) accounts and finding the proper place to transfer them to can get confusing.